Eiffel Tower: Skip-the-Line Tickets, Hours, and Tips (Updated for 2026)

 Theoretically, The official website of the Eiffel Tower It's the cheapest place to buy tickets.
 Practically?
 It's a battlefield.
 Tickets go on sale 60 days in advance at 08:30 a.m.
 (UTC) France), and are hijacked within seconds by bots and agents.
 Most tourists I know enter the site, see a red calendar (Sold Out) and give up.

-🎁 The sane solution: Last-minute Eiffel Tower tickets
+🎁 The sane solution: booking last-minute tickets

 If (like most of us) you weren't able to snag a ticket on the official website, or you only remembered to book a month in advance – don't worry.
 The most reliable way to secure your entry to the tower is through external suppliers who hold a stock of armor.

 I've been working with Tiqets for years (and even on my last visits I used them when there were no tickets left on the official website), and they usually have availability even when all seems lost.
-True, it costs a little more, but that's the price of peace of mind and knowing you have a ticket in hand.

 Book tickets in advance and save the line »